Claude Opus · GLM · Kimi LLM-Driven Engineering OpenFOAM 13

 Original reference photograph — Black bear at rest, sitting upright

 Fig. 0 The original reference photograph uploaded to Meshy AI to generate the 3D STL geometry used in this study.
 A black bear (Ursus americanus) in a seated, upright resting pose — the same pose captured in the 1,899 mm tall STL model.
-The image was the direct input to Meshy AI's image-to-3D pipeline, which produced the 1,288,908-triangle binary STL scaled to metres for snappyHexMesh.
+The image was the direct input to Meshy AI's image-to-3D pipeline, which produced the 1,288,908-triangle binary STL scaled to meters for snappyHexMesh.

 At 1,899 mm seated height, this matches a large adult Ursus arctos sitting upright — consistent with reported shoulder heights of 900–1,200 mm, which place the head well above 1.8 m in a sitting pose.
 The reference area used for Cd was Aref = 1.85 m² (frontal projection), and the reference length was the bear's depth, Lref = 1.404 m.